City-of-Helsinki/api-linked-events/README.md

+# 🗄️ Repository archived

+This repository has been archived and is no longer maintained.

+The API documentation was moved to be generated from the source code in the [linkedevents](https://github.com/City-of-Helsinki/linkedevents) repository.

+---

 # Linked events API, 6Aika

 Linked events on avoimen lähdekoodin tapahtumatietokanta ja avoin tapahtumarajapinta.
 Se tarjoaa erilaisille sovelluksille tapahtumatiedot ja niiden paikkatiedot yhdenmukaisessa ja koneluettavassa muodossa.